iamyazi/platformer-template/README.md

-### This is 2D platformer prototype that can be used a Finite-State Machine template for new projects in Godot 4.
+### This 2D platformer prototype can be used a Finite-State Machine template for new projects in Godot 4.

 ## Features
 * Basic player movement states such as running, sliding and jumping